kangtang0/kangtang0.github.io/_pages/about.md

 You can find my CV here: [Kang Tang's Curriculum Vitae](../files/CV_Kang Tang.pdf).

-Email:12132291[AT]mail.sustech.edu.cn/ Wechat: tanyehuo
+Email:12132291[AT]mail.sustech.edu.cn / Wechat: tanyehuo

-<font color=LightSalmon> I am looking for a PhD position enrolled on fall 2024; if you are interested in me, please feel free to contact me.</font> <br>
+<font color=LightSalmon> I am looking for a PhD position enrolled on fall 2024; if you are interested in me, please feel free to contact me.</font>

 Research Interests
 ======